theimpossibleastronaut/rmw/README.md

 -m, --most-recent-list    list most recently rmw'ed files

 == Configuration File ==

-Waste directories will be created automatically (Except for when the ',removable' option is used; see below) e.g., if '$HOME/.local/share/Waste' is uncommented in the config file, these 3 directories will be created:
+Waste directories will be created automatically (Except for when the ',removable' option is used; see below) e.g., if '$HOME/.local/share/Waste' is uncommented in the config file, these 2 directories will be created:

-    $HOME/.local/share/Waste
     $HOME/.local/share/Waste/files
     $HOME/.local/share/Waste/info

-If one of the WASTE directories is on removable media, then the user has the option of appending ',removable'.

-If a directory has ',removable' appended to it, rmw will not try to create it; it must be initially created manually.
+If one of the WASTE directories is on removable media, you may append ',removable'.
+In that case, rmw will not try to create it; it must be initially created manually.
 When rmw runs, it will check to see if the directory exists (which means the removable media containing the directory is currently mounted).
 If rmw can't find the directory, it is assumed the media containing the directory isn't mounted and that directory will not be used for the current run of rmw.

-With the media mounted, once you manually create the waster directory for that device (e.g. ".Trash-$UID") and run rmw, it will automatically create the two required sub-directories "Trash-$UID/info" and ".Trash-$UID/files".
+With the media mounted, once you manually create the waste directory for that device (e.g. ".Trash-$UID") and run rmw, it will automatically create the two required sub-directories "Trash-$UID/info" and ".Trash-$UID/files".
 The directory you create must match what's included in your config file: